Elijas/auto-youtube-subscription-playlist-2/README.md

 ##### Manual playlist update:

-1. Open the Google Sheet, then in menu: `Functions` / `Update Playlists`
+1. Open the Google Sheet, then in menu: `Functions` / `Update Playlists` (notice: on first time use, only a timestamp will be added.
+Only videos uploaded after this timestamp will be added.
+Timestamp is updated on every `Update Playlists`).

 ##### Scheduled playlist update: